joelagnel/joelfernandes.org/_posts/2026-08-14-ubatch-continuous-batching.md

 ---

-I spent some time recently trying to fit a model into a fixed amount of VRAM, and ran into something that did not add up.
+I spent some time recently trying to fit a model into a fixed amount of VRAM, and hit an interesting puzzle.
 The suggestion was to lower `--ubatch-size`.
 But I only ever had one session talking to the server, and during generation a single session produces one token at a time.
-Whatever that knob controlled was surely already one, and lowering one to something smaller should do nothing.
+On the face of it, whatever that knob controlled was already one, and lowering one to something smaller should do nothing.
 So why `--ubatch-size`?

-The answer turned out to be that I did not know what the u stood for, and that the word batch means three different things depending on who is saying it.
+Digging into it, I learned that the u stands for micro, and that the word batch means three different things depending on who is saying it.
+Once those three came apart, the knob made sense.

 ## Three things called batch